Sets the value of the CachingHint attached property on a specified dependency object.

 public static void SetCachingHint( DependencyObject target, CachingHint cachingHint )

 By default, WPF does not cache the rendered contents of DrawingBrush and VisualBrush objects.
-In static scenarios, where neither the contents nor the use of the brush in the scene is changing, not caching provides a benefit because it conserves video memory.
-When a brush with static content is used in a non-static way, the default behavior of WPF is to re-render all the content of the brush every frame, even though the content is unchanging.
+In static scenarios where neither the contents nor the use of the brush in the scene is changing, not caching provides a benefit because it conserves video memory.
+When a brush with static content is used in a non-static way, the default behavior of WPF is to re-render the entire content of the brush every frame, even though the content is unchanging.
 For example, this will happen when a static DrawingBrush or VisualBrush is mapped to the surface of a rotating 3D object.
 Re-rendering the static content can have a negative impact on performance.

 Use this method to set the CachingHint attached property in code.